 Getting there: From Interstate 89, take Exit 19 to Route 104 to Route 36.
 Turn Right onto Fairfax Road toward Route 105.
 Follow Route 118 to Montgomery Center and turn left on Route 58/Hazen’s Notch Road.

 Lincoln Gap Road between Lincoln and Warren

-Between Lincoln and Warren is Lincoln Gap Road, which climbs over the Green Mountains and crests south of Mount Abraham, Vermont’s fifth tallest peak.
+Between Lincoln and Warren is Lincoln Gap Road.
+The road climbs over the Green Mountains and crests south of Mount Abraham, Vermont’s fifth tallest peak.
 Start in the town of Lincoln where you’ll drive up a dirt road that eventually turns to pavement.
 Parking is available at the top of Lincoln Gap.
 You can access the Long Trail to the north to hike Mount Abraham or opt for an easier hike to the south toward Sunset Ledge.
-Either way, this scenic road is worth the drive.
+Either way, this Vermont scenic road is worth the drive.

 Getting there: From the north, take Route 116 south through Hinesburg and Starksboro.
 Take a left on Lincoln Road and travel 8 miles to Lincoln Gap Road.

 A quick note: Mountain toll roads, including the Stowe Auto Toll Road, Equinox Skyline Drive, the Burke Mountain Scenic Toll Road, and the Mount Ascutney Parkway are other good options but will be closing for the season within the next couple of weeks.